ayushdhore16/atomberg-app/LOCALHOST_DEPLOYMENT.md

 ---

-## Step 3: Install Dependencies
+## 3. Install Everything

+Run npm install to grab all dependencies:

 ```bash
 npm install
 ```

-This downloads all required packages (takes 2-3 minutes).
+This takes about 2-3 minutes depending on your internet speed.

 ---

-## Step 4: Run Development Server
+## 4. Start the Dev Server

 ```bash
 npm run dev
 ```

-You should see:
+You should see something like:

 ```
 ▲ Next.js 16.0.8